S-Miller-1/Expense-Tracker-Application/Expense-Tracker-Application/Project-ReadME/README.md

 - Add a new expense
 - View all saved expenses
 - Filter expenses by category
-- Filter expenses by date
+- Filter expenses by date range
 - View an expense summary
 - Exit the application